seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/101-200/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Friday, December 19th
+//// As of 2025, Monday, December 22nd

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.12.22: I am having a really hard time getting caught back up, and have fallen behind on several projects furthe rthnas I ever have before.
+Because of this, I decided to take this week off from new repositories.
+The entries queued for this week were moved to the next availability (2026, September)

+//// OLD MESSAGES

 //// 2025.12.19: Last update of the week today.
 There were difficulties again yesterday, which caused me to work on this project today.
 There have been lots of setbacks lately.
 I plan to return on 2025, Monday, December 22nd, unless something happens

-//// OLD MESSAGES

 //// 2025.12.17: There have been difficulties again this week.
 I was unable to return to this project until 2025, Wednesday, December 17th
 //// 2025.12.13: Last update of the week today.
 There were difficulties yesterday, which caused me to work on this project today (a Saturday) I plan to return on 2025, Monday, December 15th, unless something happens
 //// 2025.12.09: There have been difficulties again this week.
 I was unable to return to this project until 2025, Tuesday, December 9th